mckib2/pygrappa/README.rst

     from pygrappa import grappa

+    # These next two lines are to show you the sizes of kspace and
+    # calib -- you need to bring your own data.
+It doesn't matter
+    # where the coil dimension is, you just need to let 'grappa' know
+    # when you call it by providing the 'coil_axis' argument
     sx, sy, ncoils = kspace.shape[:]
     cx, cy, ncoils = calib.shape[:]

+    # Here's the actual reconstruction
     res = grappa(kspace, calib, kernel_size=(5, 5), coil_axis=-1)

+    # Here's the resulting shape of the reconstruction.
+The coil
+    # axis will end up in the same place you provided it in
     sx, sy, ncoils = res.shape[:]

 If calibration data is in the k-space data, simply extract it (make